5 Packing Tips for a Christmas Cruise

 Class Dismissed!

-Homework (10 points): Read my article, “Considering a Christmas Cruise with Kids?” and share to the comments your questions about or experiences with cruising over Christmas.
+Homework (10 points): Read my article, “Cruising Over Christmas: Answers To 7 Common Questions” and share to the comments your questions about or experiences cruising over Christmas.

 Pinterest